kuzzleio/documentation/README.md

 ### Prev and next links

-To add prev and next links, use the custom components at the end of the markdown file:
+To add prev and next links, use the custom component at the end of the markdown file:

 ```
 <PrevAndNextLinks :prev="{text: 'what is kuzzle', url: '/foo'}" :next="{text: 'Store and Access Data', url: '/bar'}"/>